-Has your motivation at work started to dwindle?
-Perhaps you don’t feel challenged enough, or maybe you feel like you’re not moving in the direction you want any more.
+So you’ve been in your job a good while, and you’ve noticed motivation is dwindling.
+Maybe you don’t feel challenged enough, or maybe you feel like you’re not moving in the direction you want any more.

-Do you find yourself dragging your feet to get to work and are lacking the drive and passion that you once had?
-Are you sleeping less well than you used to, or are you more often prone to bouts of irritability or low spirits?
+Do you find you’re dragging your feet on the commute to work, and are lacking the spring in your step that you once had?
+Are you sleeping less than you used to, or are you more often prone to bouts of irritability or low spirits?

-Any of these could be symptoms of rising stress levels – a kind of bodily early warning system that things with you aren’t quite as they should be.
-Stress can not only impair performance, it can also affect your mood and your immune system.
-Left unchecked, more serious health issues can also develop overtime.
+Any of these could be symptoms of rising stress levels – a kind of early warning system that things aren’t quite as they should be.
+Stress can affect your mood and your immune system, making you more susceptible to colds and low moods, and impairing performance.

-When you first began working your job seemed full of possibilities, and you felt proud to identify yourself as part of your organisation.
+When you began working in your current job it seemed full of possibilities, and you felt proud to identify yourself as an employee of your organisation.
 But recently you’ve noticed a change in the office atmosphere, and your belief or confidence in the organisation isn’t what it was.

-Perhaps the company has taken some commercial or strategic decisions that don’t sit well with you?
-Perhaps a management reshuffle has not been a change for the better in your view?
-Or perhaps it’s just that your own thinking has evolved, and you’re starting to feel that the company’s values don’t align closely enough with your own anymore?
+Perhaps the company has taken some commercial or strategic decisions that don’t sit well with you.
+Perhaps a management reshuffle has not been a change for the better.
+Or perhaps it’s just that your own thinking has evolved, and you’re starting to feel that the company’s values don’t align closely enough with your own anymore.

 A lack of shared values can be a powerful motivator.
 If this sounds like you, it might be time to start looking around for a new company that you can really believe in.

 You used to wake up in the morning excited about what you might achieve during the day ahead.
 You'd even take on extra projects and stay late voluntarily to get extra work done.
-Now, you're counting down the hours until you can log off and leave.
-You find yourself tempted to just take on the minimum workload, rather than look for opportunities to stretch yourself or go the extra mile.
+Now, you're counting down the hours until you can log off and head home, and you find yourself tempted to just take on the minimum workload, rather than look for opportunities to stretch yourself or go the extra mile.

 Sometimes people get hired for things they’re really good at but don’t necessarily especially like doing.
 Perhaps you’re skilled in software sales but would prefer to be in marketing.
 Maybe you’re great at creating spreadsheets, but you’d prefer to be out meeting clients instead of sitting at a computer screen all day.
 Perhaps you’ve found yourself practising in one area of law when you’ve always really fancied another.